 The biggest question for venues and suppliers at the moment is how couples are adapting their wedding plans in response to COVID-19.
-We surveyed over 350 couples with weddings planned between April and July to understand the impact the Coronavirus pandemic is having.
+We surveyed more than 220 couples with weddings planned between July and December to understand the impact the Coronavirus pandemic is having.

-The good news: 87% of couples are not planning to cancel their wedding.
-The vast majority were opting to reschedule or holding out hope they can keep their original summer dates, showing that, even in uncertain times, couples are determined to get married.
+The good news: 93% of couples are not planning to cancel their wedding.
+The vast majority were opting to reschedule or holding out hope they can keep their original dates, showing that, even in uncertain times, couples are determined to get married.

 Here are our top findings:

 1. 75% of Couples Are Rescheduling Their Wedding

 Three-quarters of couples with weddings scheduled before the end of December are choosing to postpone to another time.
 The overwhelming majority were sticking with their venue and supplier team where they could.